-Referring again to The Hybrid Handbook, this dynamic is explored in Figures A2 (above) and 3.
-Figure 2 shows that in the full career example, the vast majority of the increases in a DC account come from returns on prior contributions.
-Those hired later (Figure 3) simply do not receive returns from contributions that were never made.
-In contrast, participating in a DB plan when hired mid-career without a strong level of prior savings can be a lifeline.
+The Hybrid Handbook report examines this dynamic.
+It shows that, for a full career worker who starts saving while young, the vast majority of the growth in a DC account comes from returns on prior contributions.
+Those hired at later ages simply do not earn returns from contributions that were never made.
+In contrast, joining a DB pension plan when hired mid-career without a strong level of prior savings can be a lifeline in retirement.